yhirose/maxminddb/README.md

 db.metadata # => {"binary_format_major_version"=>2, "binary_format_minor_version"=>0, "build_epoch"=>1493762948, "database_type"=>"GeoLite2-City", "description"=>{"en"=>"GeoLite2 City database"}, "ip_version"=>6, "languages"=>["de", "en", "es", "fr", "ja", "pt-BR", "ru", "zh-CN"], "node_count"=>3678850, "record_size"=>28}
 ```

+### Regarding thread safety

+A MaxMindDB instance doesn't do any write operation after it is created.
+So we can consider it as an immutable object which is 'thread-safe'.

 ## Contributing